MrGrasss/TeleBlitz-BestTelebot/README.md

     - Group/Channel Cleaner: Fully fetches all groups and channels in groupadvertiser/groups.txt and uses config.json in the groupadvertiser with cleaner_min_members and cleaner_max_members and seconds_between_fetch.
 After cleaning the groups will overwrite exisiting groups.

+    - Unique Multi Joiner: Same as multi group joiner but allows unique group lists per client.
+Automatically opens a a txt per client to put the groups in. supports channelname, @channelname, https://t.me/joinchat/,  https://t.me/, http and t.me/. (public groups only)

 ## Advertising